 If you are interested in integrating digital media assignments into one of your classes, please contact Mark Dellelo, manager of the library’s media labs and studios.
 Mark can talk to you about the resources available for your students to use in producing videos, audio recordings, photos, and graphics.
 He is also available to help you design assignments on a practical scale and to teach workshops attached to your class.

 Brandeis Library offers workshops and sessions on citation management, research strategies, data analysis and management, GIS, software for quantitative and qualitative analysis, subject-specific resources, media services, 3D printing, soldering and more.
 View a complete list of upcoming workshops, including both online workshops and in-person workshops.

-Course Reserves are books, videos and other materials that faculty members and instructors can ask the Library to set aside for class reading and course work.
-We encourage faculty members and instructors to place all required course materials on reserve to ensure that these high demand items are available to all students.
+Course Reserves are books, videos, and audio CDs that faculty members and instructors can ask the Library to set aside for class reading and course work.
+The Library encourages faculty members and instructors to place all required course materials on reserve to ensure that these high demand items are available to all students.
 Learn more about the Reserves program and how to submit Course Reserves for your classes.